 1950 - The Paul and June Ritcher House, 3039 Churchill Road, Raleigh.
 1900 square feet.
 Built by Frank Walser.
 Sold to Walter and Albertina Adams in 1952.
 Sold in 1955 to Jack Peterson.
 Sold in 1970 to Stephen and Karen Renner.
 Sold in 1980 to Richard Boyd.
 Sold in 1988 to Randal Brown.
 Sold in 2004 to Jill Anderson and Edward Bern Walser, Frank Walser's son.
 Top right photo by David Hunt.

-1954 – The Milton Julian Residence, 101 Ledge Road in Chapel Hill.
+1954 – The Milton Julian Residence, 101 Ledge Lane, Chapel Hill.
 Built by Frank Walser.
 Designed for Milton Julian, locally known proprietor of Milton's Clothing Cupboard and uncle to international designer Alexander Julian.
 The family had to go to the North Carolina Supreme Court to overcome neighborhood opposition to the home's unique design.
 Until the area's principal developer Professor Coker's death in 1953, he or his wife had personally approved all house plans prior to construction and apparently required new home builders to consult with the university architects.
 Coker naturally favored the popular revival styles of the period.
 This design review process ceased after his death.
 The neighbors argued that the design was not in character with surrounding houses and attempted to use the deed restrictions in the subdivision governing aesthetic harmony to prevent Julian from building his home.
 They sued all the way to the North Carolina Supreme Court which ruled the design covenants were personal to Coker and therefore unenforceable.

 The area under the deck was soon enclosed to make a living area for the downstairs bedrooms.
-There is no internal stairway between floors; you have to go outside.
+There is no internal stairway between floors; you had to go outside.
 The Julians sold to Erik Gustke in 2004.
 Although structurally sound, some wood beams and walls have rotted from water damage.
 The bathrooms are small compared to today's standards and desperately need renovation.
 The kitchen, however, with its 20-foot counter and floating cabinets, still amazes.
 Gustke had it for sale for a few months in 2008 (see owner brochure pages one, two, three, and four) but decided to pursue renovations built by Runyon Woods.

-1954 – The William (Bill) Moore Weber and Marcia Weber Residence, 606 Transylvania Drive, Raleigh. .98 acres.
+1954 – The William (Bill) Moore Weber and Marcia Weber Residence, 606 Transylvania Drive, Raleigh.
+About an acre.
 Matsumoto designed this in collaboration with Weber who received his degree in architecture from NC State College in the 1940s.
 Weber was a partner in an architecture firm Holloway, Weber, and Reeves, with John Holloway and Ralph Reeves, and together they successfully ran one of the state’s largest design firms.
 Weber died in 1963 at the age of 42, Ralph Reeves took over his interest and partnership in their architecture practice, and the firm’s name was shortened to Holloway and Reeves.

-1954 - The Dr. George W. Poland House, originally located at 3129 Arrow Road, Raleigh, above Crabtree Valley (black and white photo).
+1954 - The George W. Poland House, originally located at 3129 Arrow Road, Raleigh, above Crabtree Valley (black and white photo).
 Over the years, the house became surrounded by commercial buildings and Crabtree Valley Mall.
 Built by Frank Walser.
 After his death in 2001, Poland's family donated the house to Preservation North Carolina.
 PNC put it on the market and imposed a buyer requirement to move the house to a suitable lot.

 2012 rendering by David Hill from an original site plan showing Lots 18, 19, and half of 20, Ridgewood Addition, Raleigh.
 That locates to 3437 Churchill Road, which was owned in 1954 by MB and Elsie Mizelle.
 As shown from the bottom photo, they clearly went in another direction.